glisak/Rhetos-wiki/Persisting-the-computed-data.md

-Persisting the computed data is done by developing the data source that computed the data (usually an `SqlQueryable`), and saving the result into the database table.
+Persisting the computed data is done by developing the data source that computes the data (usually an `SqlQueryable`), and saving the result into the database table.

 Rhetos contains concepts that help automate the implementation: